 How we work

-Schjødt is truly committed to a one firm, client-oriented philosophy and performance-based culture.
-This greatly influences the way we approach each assignment, to ensure our client's satisfaction.
-Our clients set high expectations for themselves and should expect nothing less from us.
+Schjødt is committed to a one-firm, client-oriented philosophy and a performance-based culture.
+This shapes the way we approach every assignment — our clients set high expectations for themselves, and they should expect nothing less from us.

-As expressed in our mission statement, we wish to contribute to the evolution and development of our broader society.
-Primarily, we achieve this through influencing legislation and its interpretation, taking part in ground-breaking litigation and advising governmental and private clients on matters of major importance to Scandinavian and UK business.
-However, we have also made it a priority to perform pro bono work, seeking to prevent or correct injustice and contribute to selected community or charitable services.
+As expressed in our mission statement, we wish to contribute to the evolution and development of broader society.
+We do this primarily through influencing legislation and its interpretation, participating in ground-breaking litigation, and advising governmental and private clients on matters of major importance to Scandinavian and UK business.

-As a firm, we have therefore established a pro bono program through which we take on matters on a non-commercial basis, and collaborate with charitable organisations, cultural institutions, and other non-profit activities.
+At the same time, many of our lawyers entered and remain in the legal profession to make a difference and promote justice — a commitment that goes beyond financial reward.
+As a firm, we share that commitment, and have established a pro bono programme through which we take on matters on a non-commercial basis and collaborate with charitable organisations, cultural institutions and other non-profit entities.

-Schjødt also actively participates in a program that provides free legal advice and representation to refugees and immigrants who have received notices of deportation.
-In several instances, our efforts have led to a reversal of the expulsion rulings, including successful appeals to prior court judgments.
+Schjødt also actively participates in a programme that provides free legal advice and representation to refugees and immigrants who have received deportation notices.
+In several instances, our efforts have led to reversals of expulsion rulings, including successful appeals of prior court judgments.

-Schjødt is committed to advancing a culture of inclusion and belonging for all of our people.
-This makes diversity, in the broadest sense, an imperative, something we do not for optical reasons, but because it stimulates a great working environment and by extension makes us a stronger, more caring, and more successful company.
+Schjødt is committed to advancing a culture of inclusion and belonging for all our people.
+This makes diversity, in the broadest sense, an imperative — and something we pursue not for optical reasons, but because we believe it is a competitive differentiator that creates unmatched value for our clients and colleagues alike, and makes us a stronger, more caring and more successful firm.

-We have established a Diversity Committee with a broad mandate to ensure that diversity is at the forefront of everything we do.
-A number of key measures have been established as a result, all with the aim of ensuring that everyone feels at home at Schjødt, with equal opportunity for their continued advancement in their careers and the best foundation to excel.
+We have established a DEI Committee with a broad mandate to ensure that diversity, equity and inclusion are at the forefront of everything we do.
+We also conduct regular surveys of our employees to ensure the firm is doing what is needed, and when employees suggest new ways to embody our core values, we consider and enact those that will improve our community.
+Our goal is to ensure that everyone feels at home at Schjødt, with equal opportunity for career advancement and the best possible foundation to thrive and excel.

 -